jd-alexander/Google-Directions-Android/README.md

 The sample project requires:

 * The library project
+* Google Play services SDK (bundled with project)
+* android-support-v4-jar (bundled with project)
-* Google Maps API and all other Android dependencies installed on your development machine.
+* Android dependencies installed on your development machine.

 Usage
 -----